-- the Company's future financial and operating results, outlook, growth, plans, business strategies, liquidity, future share repurchases and dividends, including statements regarding future resolution of - regulatory matters, legal proceedings and related costs; a potential settlement with the SEC related to its civil investigation into the Company's compliance with records preservation requirements for business-related electronic communications stored on personal devices in connection with an industry-wide review of off-platform communications (the "Off-Channel Investigation"); - the Company's future revenue and expense; - future affiliation models and capabilities; - the expected closing of the Company's acquisition of Atria Wealth Solutions, Inc. ("Atria"): - the expected transition and onboarding of advisors, institutions and assets in connection with our acquisition and recruitment activity; - market and macroeconomic trends, including the effects of inflation and the interest rate environment; projected savings and anticipated improvements to the Company's operating model, services and technologies as a result of its investments, initiatives, programs and acquisitions; and - any other statements that are not related to present facts or current conditions, or that are not purely historical, constitute forward-looking statements
+- the Company's future financial and operating results, outlook, growth, plans, business strategies, liquidity, future share repurchases and dividends, including statements regarding future resolution of regulatory matters, legal proceedings and related costs; the Company's future revenue and expense; - future affiliation models and capabilities; - the expected transition and onboarding of advisors, institutions and assets in connection with our acquisition and recruitment activity; - market and macroeconomic trends, including the effects of inflation and the interest rate environment - projected savings and anticipated improvements to the Company's operating model, services and technologies as a result of its investments, initiatives, programs and acquisitions; and - any other statements that are not related to present facts or current conditions, or that are not purely historical, constitute forward-looking statements

-These forward-looking statements reflect the Company's expectations and objectives as of July 30, 2024.
-The words "anticipates," "expects," "may," "plans," "predicts," "will" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+These forward-looking statements reflect the Company's expectations and objectives as of November 4, 2024.
+The words "anticipates," "believes," "expects," "may," "plans," "predicts," "will" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
 Forward-looking statements are not guarantees that expectations or objectives expressed or implied by the Company will be achieved.
 The achievement of such expectations and objectives involves risks and uncertainties that may cause actual results, levels of activity or the timing of events to differ materially from those expressed or implied by forward-looking statements.
 Important factors that could cause or contribute to such differences include: